miscemw/Paper-Less/_pages/about.md

 Planners are my passion; I’ve been consuming and creating them for as long as I can remember and I’m loving the shift from paper to paperless!

 I'm one of the founders of [E&R Publications](https://eandrpublications.com.au/), a company that produces productivity and curriculum resources for teachers.
+You can also find our exclusively digital products on [Teachers Pay Teachers](https://www.teacherspayteachers.com/Store/E-And-R-Publications).

 This year I'm working on a few projects.
 - An interactive PDF planner for regular people (not just teachers)